opengrowingalliance/.github/profile/README.md

 We're building systems that distribute power, enhance community resilience, and regenerate ecosystems.
 Join us in creating technology that's judged not merely by its sophistication but by how it improves lives and ecosystems.

-**Take Action**: Help develop low-cost sensor alternatives, contribute to the appropriate technology guidelines, or test OGSP implementations in resource-constrained environments.
+**Take Action**: Help develop low-cost sensor alternatives, contribute to the appropriate technology guidelines, or test OGP implementations in resource-constrained environments.

 ### 2. Knowledge Belongs in the Commons

 Growing knowledge—whether developed by traditional farmers over generations or by specialized communities like cannabis cultivators—belongs in the commons.
 Help us create systems for sharing and improving growing methodologies while ensuring proper attribution and respect.

-**Take Action**: Document your growing techniques using OGSP recipe formats, contribute to translation efforts, or help develop attribution mechanisms that respect diverse knowledge traditions.
+**Take Action**: Document your growing techniques using OGP recipe formats, contribute to translation efforts, or help develop attribution mechanisms that respect diverse knowledge traditions.

 ### 3. Appropriate Technology Over Needless Complexity

 We prioritize solutions that are appropriate to their context.
 Join us in building systems that can be implemented with minimal resources while scaling to more advanced capabilities when available.

-**Take Action**: Develop implementations for single-board computers, create offline-capable interfaces, or document DIY approaches to OGSP-compatible hardware.
+**Take Action**: Develop implementations for single-board computers, create offline-capable interfaces, or document DIY approaches to OGP-compatible hardware.

 ### 4. Decentralization and Resilience

 Centralized systems are vulnerable to disruption and control.
 Help us design for distributed resilience—systems that function without central coordination and maintain local autonomy.

-**Take Action**: Contribute to mesh networking capabilities, develop offline synchronization mechanisms, or create local-first implementations of OGSP components.
+**Take Action**: Contribute to mesh networking capabilities, develop offline synchronization mechanisms, or create local-first implementations of OGP components.

 ### 5. Ecological Integration